shalvah/clara/README.md

 $app1->debug("App 1 - Output 3");
 ```

-Note that by default (if you do not pass a second parameter to `Clara::app()` or call the toggle methods), Clara will show all output.
+Note that by default (if you do not pass a second parameter to `clara()` or call the toggle methods), Clara will show all output.

 ## Testing a CLI app
 Clara provides some utilities to help you test your CLI apps' output, or turn it off when you don't need it.